etruel/visual-builder-for-contact-form-7/readme.txt

 * Tweak, the color scheme is now htmlmixed for html, js and css coding.
 * Tweak, eye icon is now a wordpress dashicon saving loading time of data images in css.
 * Improvement, Visual form view (eye icon) state is now saved on click via ajax.
-* Improvement, TextArea code Highlighter have now selectable themes to choose different colors schemas.
+* Improvement, TextArea code Highlighter have now selectable themes to choose different colors schemes.
 * Improvement The color schema is saved via ajax on select.
 * Fixes the shortcodes without html tags as in default forms adding p tags.
 * New collaborator & new Banners :D